mariam-and-cindy/predicting-programming-languages/README.md

   - Naive Bayes
 - We evaluated model perfomance based on the overall accuracy scores.
 - All models beat the baseline accuracy of 34%.
-- OUr best performing model was the Decision Tree Model which had an overall accuracy of 55% on test data.
+- Our best performing model was the Decision Tree Model which had an overall accuracy of 55% on test data.